CartoDB/cartodb-rb-client/README.markdown

 And that's it.
 Now you should be able to run querys against the cartoDB servers using the CartoDB::Connection object.

+Note: You have to use strings instead of symbols for the configuration hash keys.

 Using the cartoDB API
 -----------